 Successful applicants will be provided with a copy of consent from AT.

-The written consent will be forwarded to Auckland Council to be recorded on the property file and a copy will be sent to the applicant or their agent.
+The written consent will be forwarded to Auckland Council to be recorded on the property file and a copy will be sent to the applicant or their representative.

 There is no additional cost for recording the consent from AT on the property file at Auckland Council.